jbeard4/SCION/README.md

 - Standards-based (SCXML)
 - **Small**: Only 6kb minified and gzipped.
 - **Robust**: automatically tested using a custom testing framework for SCXML implementations.
-- Maximally **portable** across JavaScript environments: works well in the browser, node.js, rhino, and various JavaScript shell environments.
+- Maximally **portable** across JavaScript environments: works well in IE6+, modern browsers, node.js, rhino, and various JavaScript shells.
 - Aggressively **optimized** for performance, memory usage and payload size.
 More information on this will be forthcoming.

 # Table of Contents